 In the Loop @ the Library

 In 2014 and in 2015, the library system received a Library Services and Technology Act (LSTA) grant to fund hearing loops at a select number of its member libraries.
-Service desk hearing loops provide a better listening experience for those with hearing aids or cochlear implants equipped with a telecoil (t-coil).
+Hearing loops provide a better listening experience for those with hearing aids or cochlear implants equipped with a telecoil (t-coil).
+Since the 2014-2015 grant to provide hearing loops to libraries, several member libraries have added hearing loops to their service desks or meeting rooms.

-Download our 3-panel brochure about hearing loops in libraries.
+Download our brochure about hearing loops in libraries.

 About Hearing Loops